-The experienced Immigration team at Healys Solicitors will prepare and submit your tier 1 entrepreneur visa application (and those of your dependants) from the UK.
+The experienced Immigration team at Healys Solicitors will prepare and submit your Tier 1 Entrepreneur visa application (and those of your dependants) from the UK.

-We’ll advise you on the best type of application for your situation and give you the insight you need to make informed decisions along the way.
+We will advise you on the best type of application for your situation and give you the insight you need to make informed decisions along the way.
 We aim to not only make the process as smooth as possible but to enhance it and improve the chances of your permanent residence application being successful.

 We are a law firm that understands its customers and treats every individual case as something new.
 We focus on building relationships with our clients to ensure that we can provide them with the best legal representation and advice possible.
 With several decades of experience across different aspects of law, including immigration, we believe that we are in a unique position to offer our clients the best advice available on managing and processing UK visa applications.